ChristK/IMPACTncd_Engl/README.md

 --------------------------------------------------------------------------------

-IMPACTncd_Engl is an implementation of the IMPACTncd framework, developed by Chris Kypridemos with contributions from Max Birkett, Anna Head, Brendan Collins, Martin O'Flaherty, Peter Crowther (Melandra Ltd), Maria Guzman-Castillo, Amandine Robert, and Piotr Bandosz.
+IMPACTncd_Engl is an implementation of the IMPACTncd framework, developed by Chris Kypridemos with contributions from Max Birkett, Karl Emmert-Fees, Anna Head, Brendan Collins, Martin O'Flaherty, Peter Crowther (Melandra Ltd), Maria Guzman-Castillo, Amandine Robert, and Piotr Bandosz.

 Several research grants have supported its development including grants from the Health Foundation,